chadam189/ddia-notes/chapter-2.md

 1. Three most important questions to ask when choosing a database:

-What format/shape the data is in?
+* What format/shape the data is in?
-What is the access pattern we're optimizing for? ("reads of a user's twitter timeline", "writing logs", "reading/writing session data", "describing a social network connections")
+* What is the access pattern we're optimizing for? ("reads of a user's twitter timeline", "writing logs", "reading/writing session data", "describing the connections of a user in a social network")
-Will I need to run queries against this data?
+* Will I need to run joined queries against this data?
 (Kinda a part of 2 but super important so worth re-iterating)

 1. Historically, data was stored in tree format (heirarchical model).
 We quickly realized it's hard as hell to manage many-to-many relationships in that model, and to query stuff.
 So we invented the relational model to solve that problem.